ChrisWhealy/rust_sha256/README.md

 Therefore, I decided to implement the equivalent functionality in Rust, compile it to WebAssembly and see what the size difference is of the two binaries.

-Both `.wasm` binaries have been run through `wasm-opt` using the same options, but even with some (not all, admittedly) optimisations, the `.wasm` file coming from Rust was still just over 18 times larger.

-To reduce this any further, the Rust code needs to abandon the use of `std` and interact directly with the `WASI` library.

-The first step has been taken here and the command line arguments are fetched by calling WASI's `args_sizes_get`.
-However, this now means that the program can no longer be compiled for a default target such as `x86_64-apple-darwin`.
-It is now completely dependent on WASI, so it can only ever be compiled for the `wasm32-wasip1` target.

 ## Build

 1. `rustup add target wasip1`